 — Blue Origin (@blueorigin) September 29, 2016

 The capsule can carry up to six people and is located atop the rocket booster, though for the upcoming test it’ll of course be empty.
 It’s hoped that in the next couple of years, Blue Origin’s reusable rocket system will be taking paying passengers to the edge of space, around 62 miles (100 km) above Earth’s surface.

 In test missions up to now, the booster gently separates from the crew capsule before both parts return to Earth to be used again – a feat Blue Origin has so far achieved four times.
 But if something goes wrong during a manned mission as the rocket ascends, the capsule has to separate from the booster at high speed, taking the crew out of harms way.
-It’s this important procedure that will be tested soon.
+It’s this important procedure that will be tested on October 4.